-Born in Malaga, Pablo Ruiz Picasso came to Barcelona in 1894 at thirteen because his father had been hired as a teacher at Llotja, the city’s School of Fine Arts.
+Born in Malaga, Pablo Ruiz Picasso came to Barcelona in 1894 at thirteen.
+His father had been hired as a teacher at Llotja, the city’s School of Fine Arts.
 Picasso, although a teenager, as a child prodigy, studied in Llotja.
 In Barcelona he would become a man, mature artistically and leave in 1904 for Paris.
 Barcelona had a huge effect on the artist.
 The bustling Catalan capital was in a period of huge economic growth and was embracing progressive ideas about art and society.
 The dominant expression of these progressive ideas was the movement of Modernism.
 Modernism, also known as Catalan Modernism, was an art and literature movement associated with the search for a new entitlement of Catalan culture.
 The always productive artist created thousands of sketches and paintings inspired by the city and under the powerful influence of Modernism.

 Discovering the surroundings of the Picasso Museum